-This article is part of our buyers guide to waterproof rain pants.
+This article is part of our guide to waterproof rain pants.
 See other articles in this series:

 - How to Choose The Right Waterproof Rain Pants For Your Hike